-This segment includes workers that struggle for a living and whose energies are almost entirely taken up by trying to maintain a moderate standard of living.
+This segment includes workers struggling for a living whose energies are almost entirely taken up by trying to maintain a not too high standard of living.
 Their needs have adapted to their means; they decide based on the price and are not really quality-conscious or functionally-minded.
-Most of all, their consumption can be construed based on their lower status.
+Most of all, their consumption can be interpreted based on their low status.